StonyBrookNLP/event-tensors/README.md

 # event-tensors
 Code and Datasets for the AAAI 2018 paper "Event Representations with Tensor-based compositions"

+# Requirements
+* Tensorflow Version 1.4
+* Python 3.5

-# Notice 11-19-2017
+# Notice 12-07-2017

-The code is not quite ready for public consumption.
-The goal is to have this run right out of the box in order to preserve user sanity.

-If the code is not up by two weeks from the above posted date, please send an email to nwweber@cs.stonybrook.edu with the title "HURRY UP WITH THE CODE!"
-That should get me moving.
+The training code, evaluation datasets, and sample training sets are currently up.
+I will be placing the evaluation and script generation code up later next week.
 Thank you for your patience.